-With Britons snapping up second homes abroad again, despite the weaker pound, where are the best places to find a good deal?
+With Britons buying property abroad again, despite the weaker pound, where are the best places to find a good deal?

 Britons are buying abroad again confirmed a recent Daily Mail article, which features Home Hunts.
 Brexit frustration and unpredictable British weather were given as motivations behind the rise in second home purchasing, with easy-to-reach locations that have good weather – and which are family friendly – offered as the most popular criteria.